Trlxzk/WHSTechNotes/journal.md

 this is a practice entry
 # september 11, 2024
 Journal reflection, Ms.Whitby did a great job at explaining.
 Their was very little parts that were confusing but i was able to figure it out myself.
 I didnt seem to have a challenge and the lesson was great.
 I feel i really understood and did a great job.
+# september 17, 2024
+This is a free week